Better the Future: A movement to end chronic disease in future generations by changing our food culture

 - Provide clinical care through the development of new preventive measures and treatments.

 - Address public policy issues to promote improved nutritional health in the community.

 We are here to conquer chronic disease by catalyzing a movement to change our food culture.
-We can do this together by sharing information about how nutrition sets our vulnerabilities for chronic disease before we are even born, by taking steps small and large to make changes to the food we eat and share and by encouraging our leaders to consider the future health of our children and our nation when developing public policy.
+We can do this together by sharing information about how nutrition sets our vulnerabilities for chronic disease before we are even born, by taking steps small and large to make changes to the systems that influence the food we eat, and by encouraging our leaders to consider the role nutrition plays in the future health of our children and our nation when developing public policy.

-Now that we understand the origins of chronic disease and how to stop it in its tracks, we have a moral obligation to share what we know with the rest of the world.
-We created Better the Future to provide a place for people to come and learn — both from us and from each other.
+Now that we understand the origins of chronic disease, we have an obligation to share what we know and collaborate with others to stop chronic disease in its tracks.
+We created Better the Future to provide a space for people to learn and share — with us and from each other.

 Make a difference now by joining us in ending chronic disease where it starts.
 Here are a few ways you can be part of the work:

 Sign up for our Newsletter

 We can’t do it alone.
 Our mission requires the help of fellow scientists, doctors, nurses, foundations, policy makers, community organizations – and you.
 When you donate to the OHSU Moore Institute, you help us provide the research, education, clinical care and advocacy to help future generations have long and healthy lives.